CCALI/a2jviewer/README.md

 Ever growing backend documentation including tutorials and examples can be found at [https://www.a2jauthor.org/content/a2j-selfhosting-and-backend](https://www.a2jauthor.org/content/a2j-selfhosting-and-backend)

+The A2J-Author project is run by the Center for Computer-Assisted Legal Instruction (www.cali.org), a consoritum of US law schools.

 For questions, contact Tobias Nteireho at tobias@cali.org